chrplr/PCBS-LexicalDecision/README.md

 ### Pseudowords

-To create 80 pseudowords, we used the [Lexique toolbox' pseudoword generator](http://www.lexique.org/toolbox/toolbox.pub/index.php?page=non_mot), feeding it with the words generated at the previous step.
+To create 80 pseudowords, we used the [Wuggy pseudoword generator](http://crr.ugent.be/programs-data/wuggy), feeding it with the words generated at the previous step.

 We obtained 80 pseudowords, that we saved in the file `stimuli/pseudomots.txt`

 ## Experimental list

-With the script [create-experimental-list.py](https://github.com/chrplr/PCBS-LexicalDecision/blob/master/create-experimental-list.py, the files `nomlo.txt`, `nomhi.txt`, `verhi.txt`, `verlo.txt` and `pseudomots.txt` are merged into a single file (`resources/trials.csv`) describing the trials.
+With the script [create-experimental-list.py](https://github.com/chrplr/PCBS-LexicalDecision/blob/master/create-experimental-list.py), the files `nomlo.txt`, `nomhi.txt`, `verhi.txt`, `verlo.txt` and `pseudomots.txt` are merged into a single file (`resources/trials.csv`) describing the trials.

     python create-experimental-list.py > resources/trials.csv